Kong/docs.konghq.com/app/konnect/updates.md

 from a single, cloud-based control plane, and provides a catalog of all deployed services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## October 2023
+**OIDC Teams for DevPortal**
+: {{site.konnect_short_name}} portal administrators can now automatically assign Developers to Teams to get the corresponding RBAC permissions based on their Identity Provider groups or claims.
+This reduces the onboarding experience for new developers and offers a secure and efficient Dev Portal experience for internal and external audiences.

 ## September 2023
 **Renamed {{site.konnect_short_name}} capabilities**
 : We have renamed a number of core {{site.konnect_short_name}} capabilities to simplify user understanding: